How To Retire At 63 With Dividend Champions

 It is now 10 years in the future, Ted and Mary are doing great.
 Over the last decade for Ted and Mary, the next decade for us, they witnessed another significant recession.
 The student loan bubble came back to bite the economy.
 It turns out, massive amounts of debt, especially those that are not discharged in bankruptcy, are not the basis for a prolonged economic expansion.
 Because Ted and Mary had enough income each year without selling off part of the portfolio, they were able to ride out the storm.

 Want SMS alerts when I find an actionable opportunity?
 They are a free service for subscribers to The Mortgage REIT Forum.
 This is your opportunity to lock in prices at $330 per year before the next price increase on July 1st, 2017.
 For the next few days, I'm offering free trials.
-On the sign up page, you can see why I love the preferred shares so much.
+On the sign-up page, you can see why I love the preferred shares so much.
 These preferred shares are offering high yields and dramatically lower volatility than investing in the common shares.

 Disclosure: I am/we are long MO, WMT, TGT, PM, FSIVX, FSITX, BMNM, WPG, ANH-C, GBLIL, CYS-B, CMO-E, ARI-A, CBL-D.